portlandcodeschool/jse-fall14-2/stacyFabian/stacyFabian_homework_week2.md

 Write your code into the [template file](cards-template1a.js).
 The template also includes a suite of assertions for testing your code.
 When you evaluate the entire template file, the assertions at the end will write messages to the console if your functions fail any test.
 Make sure you pass all the tests!

 **b)**
-Now abandon the assumption of valid arguments and program defensively!
+Now abandon the    adsf aassumption of valid arguments and program defensively!
 Rewrite your five functions so that each returns the correct answer when all arguments are valid, but returns NaN if any argument is not an integer in the appropriate range.

 You may use the provided [template file](cards-template1b.js), which has extra tests checking the results of invalid arguments.